gitsindonesia/ui-component/docs/components/app-bar.md

 - **default**: `false`
 - **required**: `false`

-Use `bordered` to apply border style to the app-bar.
+The `bordered` prop allows you to apply a border style to the AppBar.

 ```vue
 <template>